This Cookies and Cream Birthday Sprinkle Overload Cake is layered between two white cake layers with sprinkles all covered in decadent fudge frosting.

-I am Facebook friends with many of my former students and it’s funny to see how now that they are all grown up that they lament over the fact that they are not kids anymore.
+I am Facebook friends with many of my former students and it’s funny to see how now that they are all grown up.

 I usually leave a comment about it’s the great cruel irony: spend your childhood wanting to be a grown up and spend your adulthood wanting to go back to the carefree days of being a child.